eclipse-vertx/vert.x/new/core_manual_js.md

 ## Undeploying a Verticle

-To undeploy a verticle call the `vertx.undeployVerticle` function passing in the deployment id that was returned from the call to `vertx.deployVerticle`
+The entire tree of child verticles created from within a verticle are automatically undeployed when the parent (creating) verticle is undeployed, so in most cases you will not need to undeploy a verticle manually, however if you do want to do this, it can be done by calling the function `vertx.undeployVerticle` passing in the deployment id that was returned from the call to `vertx.deployVerticle`

     var deploymentID = vertx.deployVerticle('my_verticle.js');

     vertx.undeployVerticle(deploymentID);

 # The Event Bus